jfmrod/MAPseq/README.md

 or
 tar -xvzf mapseq-1.2-macosx.tar.gz  # for the MacOSX version

 The mapseq binary will be located in the created directory.
 You may move the whole directory to another location.
-Moving the binary elsewhere will break the installation though, as the data files are searched for in relation to the binary's path.
+Moving only the binary elsewhere will break the installation though, as the data files are searched for in relation to the binary's path.

 ### ii) Installing from source